-2020 - Field Services Assistants
+2020 - 2021 Field Services Assistants

-For the 2020 season, two seasonal field services assistants were hired from June until November.
+For the 2020/2021 season, two seasonal field services assistants were hired from June until November.
 Their main roles were to support the compliance and enforcement officer in hand-pulling invasive plants in areas of concern, such as riparian areas and on private land where residents were struggling to manage on their own and requested support.
 These roles were shared amongst the parks maintenance responsibilities.
-The employees picked a bag of invasive plants per day in their travels around the region.